David-Simonetti-ND/Stock-Market-Simulator/README.md

 To run StockNet on condor, there are a couple of initialization steps to get it working.

+First, make sure you have access to a `scratch365` account

-To set up the environment, run the following commands
+Then, to set up the environment, run the following commands
 ```
 1. cd /scratch365/$USER/
 2. git clone https://github.com/David-Simonetti-ND/Stock-Market-Simulator.git (git@github.com:David-Simonetti-ND/Stock-Market-Simulator.git for ssh servers)